SeanJxie/CirclePhysics/README.md

 # CirclePhysics
-A small physics engine I'm working on to imporve my physics and programming knowledge.
+A small single-file physics engine I'm working on to imporve my physics and programming knowledge.